shosti/wacspace.el/README.md

 little bit subtle—if you want concrete examples of how it works, check out [features/wacs-save.feature](features/wacs-save.feature).

+The frame size is not saved/restored like the rest of the configuration.
+Instead, if you specify a frame alignment for a prefix key in your configuration, that frame alignment will always be restored when you use wacspace with that prefix key on windows set up with that configuration.
+This behavior is subject to change in future versions of wacspace.
+For instance, with the example configuration below, if you set up a workspace with prefix key `1`, any time you run `C-1 wacspace` in any of the windows set up by that workspace, the frame will be full.

 ## Configuration

 Configuring wacspace is a little harder, but you usually only need to